 Photos above of Fancy Girl (left) and Tonka (right).
 Cheerful and playful Tonka, rare red Airedale, stands about 29 inches tall at the shoulder and weighs around 90 pounds.
-He is the father of the current litter.
-Exhibiting a happy go-lucky personality, he is Fancy's grandson.
+Exhibiting a happy go-lucky personality, he is also Fancy's grandson.
 He has a very easy to maintain coat and has never been trimmed!
 Fancy weighed 80 pounds in her prime.
 Sadly, she crossed over the Rainbow Bridge in 2012 at nearly 14 years old.
 A great housepet and wonderful dog, she is missed tremendously.

 Some info on High Kountry Airedales